Carl Spaatz

 Carl Andrew Spaatz (born Spatz; 28 June 1891 – 14 July 1974), nicknamed "Tooey", was an American World War II general.
 As commander of Strategic Air Forces in Europe in 1944, he successfully pressed for the bombing of the enemy's oil production facilities as a priority over other targets.
+After VE Day he was transferred to the Pacific and assumed command of the U.S. Strategic Air Forces in the Pacific.
 He became Chief of Staff of the newly formed United States Air Force in 1947.

 Early life

 Carl Andrew Spatz was born on 28 June 1891, in Boyertown, Pennsylvania, to Anna Amelia (née Muntz) and Charles Busch Spatz.
 Spaatz had an older sister Flora (1889–1971).

 Of German ancestry, in 1937 Spaatz legally added the second "a" to his surname at the request of his wife and three daughters to clarify the pronunciation of the name, as many pronounced it "spats".
 The second "a" was added, as it was in the European branch of his family, to draw out the sound like an "ah", similar to the "a" in "father."
 The name is thus correctly pronounced in American English identically to "spots".
+(Note: Spaatz was a neighbor and close associate of Lieutenant Colonel Robert Olds at Langley Field, Virginia in the 1930s.
+Olds had similarly changed the spelling of his name (from Oldys) in 1931 because of common mispronunciation and recommended Spaatz to the same attorney he used for his own change.)

 His father was a state senator who ran a printing shop and a small newspaper, The Berks County Democrat, which he published from 1904 to 1930.
 While a student his son worked as a linotype operator.